DuSable Park (Chicago): Becoming DuSable Park

 In an effort to fight possible development, Mayor Richard J. Daley's administration enacted the Lakefront Protection Ordinance which forbid the land east of Lake Shore Drive to be developed.
 In 1972, Centex filed a lawsuit against the City of Chicago after the city purchased the land.
 Eventually Centex dropped the option to build on DuSable Park.
 The Chicago Dock and Canal Trust kept the option to build but agreed not to build on the site.

 In 1987, Mayor Harold Washington dedicated the parcel as "DuSable Park" in honor of Jean Baptiste Point du Sable, the first known settler of Chicago.
 The Chicago Park District took ownership of the land at DuSable Park in 1988 via a quit claim deed.
 Eight years later, Keer-McGee and River East L.L.C were named as companies responsible for investigating and cleaning up suspected radioactive contamination at DuSable Park.
-The next year, MCL Companies absorbed the holdings to Chicago Dock and Canal Trust of DuSable Park.
+The next year, MCL Companies absorbed the holdings of Chicago Dock and Canal Trust, including the land for DuSable Park.
 MCL Companies then gave the land to the Chicago Park District and agreed to pay $600,000 toward its development.

 In July 2000, the Chicago Park District announced it was planning to lease the land to another developer to build a parking lot on the site.
 Following public outcry and the formation of the DuSable Park Coalition, the Chicago Park District indefinitely postponed the parking lot plan.
 Since that time, two public request for proposals were sent out on the topic of developing the property in 2001 and 2004.
 Each of those public invitations ended in stalemates.
 The Art Institute of Chicago tapped Martin Puryear to design a statue of Jean Baptiste Point du Sable which will be erected at DuSable Harbor, directly across the river.